Contact us or schedule a free consultation!

 Admissions officers at Ivy League and similarly selective schools are looking to evaluate all applicants in 4 major categories.
 And, while each school may have a slightly different evaluation system, they are all reading applications to evaluate the same characteristics in students.
 Their lens will just be slightly different, as each school and campus culture is slightly different.
 Nonetheless, it is imperative to understand that admissions officers are looking for the following:

 First, admissions committees at Ivy League and similarly selective schools need to determine whether or not you are academically prepared for their institution.
-They will make this determination by reviewing your high school performance (GPA & courses completed), test scores and letters of recommendation.
-It is widely known that about 75% of applicants to Ivy League and similarly selective schools are academically prepared to attend, which puts an even greater emphasis on the other elements of your application.
+They will make this determination by reviewing your high school performance (course rigor, GPA, rank-in-class, & courses completed), test scores and letters of recommendation.
+It is widely known that about 75% of applicants to Ivy League schools like Harvard, Yale, Princeton, Brown, PENN, Dartmouth and Cornell and similarly selective schools are academically prepared to attend, which puts an even greater emphasis on the other elements of your application.

 Lastly, the most important thing you can do on your application is demonstrate and articulate your fit for the school you are applying to.
 An admissions committee at an Ivy League or similarly selective school will never admit a student they don’t believe will actually enroll.
 It is your job as an applicant to make every school on your list feel like your #1 choice.
 This fit is demonstrated throughout your application, and articulated specifically in the supplemental section of the college application.